PennyLaneAI/pennylane/doc/quickstart/intro.rst

 Introduction
 ============

-This section is an introduction to how the concept of a :ref:`variational quantum circuit <overview>` is implemented in PennyLane.
+This section is an introduction to how the concept of a :ref:`variational quantum circuit <varcirc>` is implemented in PennyLane.

 It shows new PennyLane users how to: